Vachellia nilotica: Distribution

-Acacia nilotica or Vachellia nilotica is native from Egypt, across the Maghreb and Sahel, south to Mozambique and KwaZulu-Natal, South Africa, and east through the Arabian Peninsula to the Indian subcontinent and Burma.
+Acacia nilotica or Vachellia nilotica is native to Egypt, across the Maghreb and Sahel, south to Mozambique and KwaZulu-Natal, South Africa, and east through the Arabian Peninsula to the Indian subcontinent and Burma.
 It has become widely naturalised outside its native range including Zanzibar and Australia.
 It is spread by livestock.

 Uses

 Forage and fodder

-In part of its range smallstock consume the pods and leaves, but elsewhere it is also very popular with cattle.
+In part of its range, smallstock consume the pods and leaves, but elsewhere it is also very popular with cattle.

+In South Africa, milling of twigs and branches is applied to produce animal fodder.
+The milling helps to reduce the dispersal of seeds through the animals, which otherwise would contribute to further woody plant encroachment in the region.

 Pods are used as a supplement to poultry rations in India.
 Dried pods are particularly sought out by animals on rangelands.
 In India branches are commonly lopped for fodder.

 In West Africa, the pods and leaves are considered to have anthelminthic properties on small ruminants and this has been confirmed by in vitro experiments on nematodes.

 In Kano of Nigeria, acacia pods have traditionally been used to dye leather a reddish-tinge.

 Tooth brushing

-The tender twig of this plant is used as a toothbrush in south-east Africa, Indian subcontinent.
+The tender twig of this plant is used as a toothbrush in south-east Africa and the Indian subcontinent.